Physicslibrary/ARKit-Stereoscope/README.md

 Physicist Rhett Allain gives a great explanation on how ARKit [works:](https://www.youtube.com/watch?v=Zf5XffYzvJ8)

-# Import 3D models from Moon Trek to Swift Playgrounds
+# How to make 3D models from Moon Trek and import to Swift Playgrounds

 There are many ways to move 3D files from Moon Trek to Swift Playgrounds.
 This is one way using an iPad.

 Visit https://trek.nasa.gov/moon with Safari

 A helpful tutorial dialog box usually come up (desktop browser) but does not on the current mobile Safari (or Firefox).
-So here is a quick start.
+So here is a short tutorial.

 Magnify glass on top left to find a crater, eg. goclenius<br>
 Tap "Goclenius"<br>